-The UK Parliament’s Knowledge Exchange Unit (KEU) is creating a COVID-19 Outbreak Expert Database and have asked us to help get word out to relevant researchers.
-If you have any expertise relating to the COVID-19 outbreak or its impacts, the KEU would be very grateful if you would sign up to the database.
+The UK Parliament’s Knowledge Exchange Unit (KEU) created a Covid-19 Outbreak Expert Database and asked us to help disseminate it to relevant researchers.

 This excellent curated resource from GovTech gives a wide-ranging list of US federal, state and city responses to the virus.

-This spreadsheet has been created by the Observatory of Public Sector Innovation with the objective to share information and ideas at the minimum speed for governments to make use of.
+This spreadsheet was created by the Observatory of Public Sector Innovation with the objective to share information and ideas at the minimum speed for governments to make use of.
 They share innovative government responses from across the world.

-The recording and materials for the webinar "Public Contracting and COVID-19" chaired by Professor Chris Yukins of the Law faculty of George Washington University are posted here.
-Another one-hour webinar, more narrowly focused on sourcing challenges in COVID-19, is being organized for April 2, 14:00 UK/15:00 CET.
+The recording and materials for the webinar "Public Contracting and COVID-19" chaired by Professor Chris Yukins of the Law faculty of George Washington University were posted here.

-Steve Schmida, founder and Chief Innovation Officer of Resonance, writes in Next Billion on Preventing Coronavirus in an Age of Distrust: The Importance of Cross-Sector Collaboration
+Steve Schmida, founder and Chief Innovation Officer of Resonance, wrote in Next Billion on Preventing Coronavirus in an Age of Distrust: The Importance of Cross-Sector Collaboration

-Big Society Capital is regularly updating its page on how they and the wider UK government social investment sector are responding.
+Big Society Capital regularly updated its page on how they and the wider UK government social investment sector are responding.

-360 Giving have updated their "who funds who?" data to help support collaboration
+360 Giving updated their "who funds who?" data to help support collaboration

-Social Investment Business have an excellent summary of the UK government support announced for small business and charities
+Social Investment Business produced an excellent summary of the UK government support announced for small business and charities

-A new discussion paper has been published - Commissioning out of hospital care services to reduce delays.
-Hospitals have been creating space for patients with COVID-19 by looking to speed up discharge for patients who no longer need hospital care.
-This guidance is timely in offering a strategic approach to this.
-By John Bolton, Visiting Professor at the Institute of Public Care at Oxford Brookes, and former Fellow of Practice.
+A new discussion paper was published - Commissioning out of hospital care services to reduce delays.
+This guidance was timely in offering a strategic approach to hospitals creating space for patients with Covid-19 by speeding up discharge for patients who no longer needed hospital care.
+This was written by John Bolton, Visiting Professor at the Institute of Public Care at Oxford Brookes, and former Government Outcomes Lab Fellow of Practice.

-The International Society for Third Sector Research (ISTR) have collated a Covid-19 resource page that assists third sector scholars by highlighting relevant research material and resources pages.
+The International Society for Third Sector Research (ISTR) collated a Covid-19 resource page that assisted third sector scholars by highlighting relevant research material and resources pages.

-Karthik Ramanna, Professor of Business and Public Policy at the Blavatnik School of Government has written an op-ed on CapX about Contracting in a time of crisis.
+Karthik Ramanna, Professor of Business and Public Policy at the Blavatnik School of Government wrote an op-ed on CapX about Contracting in a time of crisis.
 It shares three principles for better accountability.